xanzadu/legai/README.md

 Technologies Used
 LegAI is built using the following technologies:

-TypeScript
+- TypeScript
-React
+- React
-Next.js
+- Next.js
-Tailwind CSS
+- Tailwind CSS
-Prisma
+- Prisma

-Contributing:
 If you'd like to contribute to LegAI, please follow these steps:

 Fork the repository to your own GitHub account.